Council Tax reduction for disabled people

 You may be able to get help with your Council Tax through a discount or reduction scheme.
 These schemes are different for every council in England and Wales.

-The easiest way to find out if you are eligible for help with your Council Tax is to contact your local authority.
+The easiest way to find out if you are eligible for any help with your Council Tax is to contact your local council.

 You will need: